 Lighthouses

-There are 52 lighthouses in South Africa, and here are all of five, for starters :)
+There are 52 lighthouses in South Africa, and here are just five, for starters :)

 (Did you know, those who are enthused by lighthouses are known as pharologists.)